Skip to content

 Jim Casey, Founder of UPS

-1. Delivery Exceptions Caused By The Shipper.
+a.
+Delivery Exceptions Caused By The Shipper.

-2. Last Mile Delivery Exceptions.
+b.
+Last Mile Delivery Exceptions.

 Last mile delivery exceptions occur when the delivery driver faces an issue at the final stage of delivery.
 The most common examples include business closed, driver cannot access delivery location, no one to sign for the package, or customer refuses delivery.
-Also in some cases, shippers do not take into account regional holidays in calculating promise date for their customers.
+Also in some cases, shippers do not take into account regional holidays in calculating promised date for their customers.

 Especially for your repeat customers, there are things you can do to avoid these delivery exceptions.
 The easiest delivery exception to avoid is “business closed”.
 In this case, have your systems up-to-date with customer’s delivery hours.
 In particular, don’t send an expensive next day express 8 a.m. package to a business that does not open till 9 a.m.
-Also, if you are getting a lot of last-mile delivery exceptions for a given location or even a postal code, consider changing the delivery location to an access delivery point or even change delivery carriers.
+Also, if you are getting a lot of last-mile delivery exceptions for a given location or even a postal code, consider changing the delivery location to an access delivery point or even change the delivery carrier.

-3. Shipment Exceptions Due To The Fault of The Carrier.
+c.
+Shipment Exceptions Due To The Fault of The Carrier.

 To avoid carrier exceptions, work with your carriers to see what can be done to minimize shipment exceptions.
 This can include working with parcel carriers to optimize the latest pickup times at your facilities.
 Also, review delivery exceptions to find patterns where a carrier has low on-time performance.
 Many times this can be isolated to a specific postal code or even a specific type of package.
-In some cases, another transportation carriers may be able to do a better job.
+In some cases, another transportation carrier may be able to do a better job.
 For example, USPS may have a better delivery service for a rural area or for a package that can fit in a mailbox.

-4. Weather and Uncontrollable Delivery Exceptions.
+d.
+Weather and Uncontrollable Delivery Exceptions.

-Weather and other uncontrollable delivery exceptions occur when the delivery is delayed or failed due to conditions beyond the control of the shipper or carrier.
+Weather and other uncontrollable delivery exceptions occur when the delivery is delayed or fails due to conditions beyond the control of the shipper or carrier.
 Common examples include bad weather, natural disasters, or civil unrest.
 Additionally for international shipments, this can include select countries where they have slow and burdensome customs processing.

 In the case of uncontrollable delivery exceptions, there are still things you can do.
 First, be proactive and set expectations with customers that shipments will take longer in certain situations.
 If you have flexibility on when to ship, then in some cases you could just delay shipping until the situation clears up.
 For example, if there is flooding in east Texas, then just delay shipping packages until things clear up and carriers operations are back to normal.

-So A Delivery Exception Occurs, How To Handle It.
+3. So A Delivery Exception Occurs, How To Handle It.

-Remember, All Delivery Exceptions Do Not Result In A Late Shipment.
+a) Remember, All Delivery Exceptions Do Not Result In A Late Shipment.

-All delivery exceptions do not result in a missed delivery.
+Also, remember that all delivery exceptions do not result in a missed delivery.
 Below are the following scenarios that can occur with a delivery exception.

-• No Delivery Delay.
+- No Delivery Delay.
 Sometimes a delivery exception occurs, but the carrier is able to overcome the issue and still deliver the package on-time.
 So in this case no action is required.

-• Return To Sender.
+- Return To Sender.
 In this situation you need to process the physical return package.
 More importantly, you have a customer service issue where you need to address the needs of your customer.
 This could include reshipping the item, process a refund for the customer, and possibly take other actions to appease the customer.

-• The Shipment Is Delayed And In Most Cases Gets Delivered Late.
+- The Shipment Is Delayed And In Most Cases Gets Delivered Late.
 In this case, be proactive to prevent the shipment exception from actually being delivered late.
 Once it is late, you need to have effective procedures in place to address customer concerns in regard to late shipments.
 See below for more details.

-What To Do If Shipment Is Going To Be Delayed Or Is Late.
+b) What To Do If Shipment Is Going To Be Delayed Or Is Late.

 Here are some steps to take when you identify a delivery exception.

-STEP 1: Call The Carrier.
+STEP 1: Call The Carrier When a Delivery Exception Occurs.

 By doing this, you may be able to get more information and even work with the carrier to still get the package delivered on-time.
 For example, you could provide a corrected address to the carrier, When contacting the carrier, you will need to know the tracking number and possibly the delivery location.
 Below are telephone numbers of major parcel carriers in the U.S.

-• FedEx: 1-800-GoFedex (that’s 463-3339)
+- FedEx: 1-800-GoFedex (that’s 463-3339)

-• UPS: 1-(800) 742-5877
+- UPS: 1-(800) 742-5877

-• USPS: 1-800-ASK-USPS® (that’s 275-8777)
+- USPS: 1-800-ASK-USPS® (that’s 275-8777)

 STEP 2: Contact The Customer.